Hungarians in Austria

 The Hungarians in Austria (Österreichisch Ungarn; Hungarian: Magyarok Ausztriában /hu/) numbers 25,884 according to the 2001 Census.
 Of these, 10,686 were in Vienna and 4,704 in Burgenland.
-The total number of Hungarian-speakers is estimated at around 40,000, with 6,600 in Burgenland.
+The total number of Hungarian-speakers is estimated at 40,000, with 6,600 in Burgenland.
 Most of the Burgenland Hungarians live near the two district capitals of Oberwart/Felsőőr and Oberpullendorf/Felsőpulya.
 The Hungarian Group Advisory Council is the oldest of the official minority advisory councils in Austria.